OWI-Lab/owimetadatabase-preprocessor/docs/usage.rst

   locations_api.plot_assetlocations()

 And others (see reference) to operate on the information about locations/geometry.
+For examples of the usage, \
+please check `this notebook <https://github.com/OWI-Lab/owimetadatabase-preprocessor/blob/main/examples/basic_example.ipynb>`_.